drewww/breach/docs/plan.md

 3. Component -- also could be.

 What capabilities do we want with smoke?
-1. It dissipates after N turns.
+1. (done) It dissipates after N turns.
-2. It blocks vision.
+2. (done) It blocks vision.
-3. It is passable.
+3. (done) It is passable.
-4. If you're inside it, it does not block vision.
+4. (done) If you're inside it, it does not block vision.

 Reach ideas:
 1. It can spread naturally.
 IE it starts in a tile with volume=15 and then it randomly spreads its volume in adjacent passable tiles.